masonmedia/vena-project/README.md

 ### CDNs
 ---
-I use CDNs for Tailwind and the AOS animation library.
+I use CDNs for Tailwind, the AOS animation library, and Swiper.js carousel.
 In a production build I would include hard copies and make use of the Tailwind sass extension files/libraries.

 ### SEO
 ---
 I included very basic SEO and AODA tags.
 For production this would be more thoroughly tuned up.